trendct-data/ct-election-2016-certified-data/README.md

 combine them to calculate accurate vote totals for a specific individual.
 There were no cross endorsements in the presidential race.

+Also note that districts don't apply to presidential, senate and other local races.
+Zeros are filled in those columns.

 If you want to parse out data that I haven't included in the spreadsheet but which the SOTS' raw data includes, read on.